 Last Updated on

 Your newborn may not have teeth yet, but that doesn’t mean you don’t give importance to his dental hygiene.
 Along with optimal nutrition, it is very important to maintain healthy dental hygiene in newborns.
 Most new parents ask how they can clean their babies’ tongue because it’s not an easy task!
-If you have a baby in your house, he might cry while you clean his tongue, thus making the job harder for you!
+If you have a baby, he might cry while you clean his tongue, making the job harder for you!
 But it is important that you clean his tongue and keep his mouth healthy and fresh.

 Why Do You Need to Clean Your Baby’s Tongue?